hannaheow/DONE/README.md

 - *fix filepaths in dev_how branch (switch duplicated_data to measure_datasets and raw_data to inputs)
 - add admin type documentation to at least one measure calc
 - make a pull request for at least one measure calc
-- add chrr fipscodes to inputs folder
-- edit/check migration work plan
-- migration data proposal?
+- new state/county level migration data proposal?

 aim2 (when time)
 - read bennet jl et al in lancet 2015 as recommended by sste